 What Will You Learn?

-- How to apply semiotics and cultural insight to different commercial challenges
+- How to effectively apply semiotics and cultural insight to different commercial challenges

-- How to work with core models, including the semiotic square, codes, and the residual-dominant-emergent framework
+- How to put the core models to work, including the semiotic square, codes, and the residual-dominant-emergent framework

 - How to develop culturally sensitive strategies across global geographies

 How Will You Learn?